Space for Research and Collaboration

 Economical, efficient, and circular

-The high technical, ecological, economical, and social quality of the building forms the basis for a future-proof and sustainable operation.
-The innovative building services and energy concept includes, among other things, a building envelope with high thermal efficiency, renewable energy sources (photovoltaic system), a mixed-mode ventilation system with CO₂ monitoring, and an energy management system.
+The high technical, ecological, economic, and social quality of the building forms the basis for its future-proof and sustainable operation.
+The innovative building services and energy concept includes, among other things, a highly thermally efficient building envelope, renewable energy sources (photovoltaic system), a mixed-mode ventilation system with CO₂ monitoring, and an energy management system.
 Heating will be supplied via the district heating network of the KIT campus.
 We also proposed converting surplus PV electricity into hydrogen, which can be made available for DIPAK’s research experiments.
-Rainwater harvesting, a green roof, the use of certified timber and building materials with a high recycled content, as well as easily dismantlable and reusable constructions, reflect a responsible, resource-conscious approach in line with circular economy principles.
+Rainwater harvesting, a green roof, the use of certified timber and building materials with a high recycled content, and easily dismantlable and reusable constructional elements, reflect a responsible, resource-friendly approach that embodies the principles of the circular economy.

 Timber – aesthetics and function combined

-The design features a timber facade that, on the one hand, gives the building a warm and visually appealing character, while on the other hand, it meets the specific requirements of the different functional areas.
-In the laboratory sections, the facade is largely closed, whereas floor-to-ceiling windows in other areas provide greater transparency and natural daylight.
+The design features a timber facade that, on the one hand, gives the building a warm and visually appealing character, while, on the other hand, it meets the specific requirements of the different functional areas.
+The facade is largely opaque in the laboratory spaces, whereas floor-to-ceiling windows in other areas provide greater transparency and natural daylight.

 Timber, as a natural resource, enhances the sustainability of the building.
 Additionally, the functionally adapted design of the timber facade significantly contributes to a pleasant working atmosphere in the respective functional areas.